kerstin-w/Travel-Africa/README.md

 - [Google Fonts](https://fonts.google.com/) - was used to import Fonts to the style.css file.
 - [Heroku](https://heroku.com/) - was initially used to deploy the project.
 - [Tiny PNG](https://tinypng.com/) - was used to compress pictures.
-- [Visual Studio Code](https://code.visualstudio.com/) - was used to edit my code and create SVG paths from SVG image files.
+- [Visual Studio Code](https://code.visualstudio.com/) - was used to edit my code.

 <br>